fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/pre-install/sign-up-as-a-seller.md

 keywords: Fast SalesForce Onboard as a Seller.
 ---

-# Onboard as a Seller
+# Onboard as a Seller with Salesforce

 Before you begin this process, you’ll need an online store hosted by Salesforce Commerce Cloud (SFCC).